engganolang/kahler-transcription-guidelines/README.md

 4. acute accent

 	Keyboard stroke: `letter + @ + 3` → **á  Á  í  Í  ú  Ú  é  É  ó  Ó**
+	Note: correctly rendered in the Enggano entry system

 5. grave accent

 	Keyboard stroke: `letter + @ + 1` → **à  À  ì  Ì  ù  Ù  è  È  ò  Ò**
+	Note: correctly rendered in the Enggano entry system

+6. nasalised with acute accent

+	Keyboard stroke: `letter + ~ + @ + 3` → **ã́  Ã́** ...
+	Note: correctly rendered in the Enggano entry system